Sal Cabo Verde Travel Guide

 Scattered around the island are various abandoned building projects or ghost resorts.
 They give a stark insight into economic booms and busts and an unique, somewhat eerie photographic opportunity.

 Amílcar Cabral International Airport (SID) holds historical significance.
-It was a former Italian plus then Portuguese air base.
+It was formerly a former Italian plus then Portuguese air base.
 This highlights Sal's strategic role in transatlantic aviation.

 Any special exhibits or cultural programming are typically small-scale, locally organized events.
 They are commonly tied to festivals or local celebrations.